What Happens When Modbus Is Exposed to the Internet

 PIPEDREAM / INCONTROLLER (2022)

-PIPEDREAM is a modular ICS attack framework attributed to the state-level threat group CHERNOVITE, as detailed in Dragos's CHERNOVITE whitepaper.
-Its CODECALL module (Dragos calls it EVILSCHOLAR) targets Schneider Electric PLCs using both Modbus and CODESYS protocols — scanning for devices, enumerating information, reading registers, and writing to coils and registers.
-Other modules target Omron PLCs (BADOMEN), OPC UA servers (MOUSEHOLE), and — critically — a Windows kernel driver exploit (LAZYCARGO) that handles gaining position on the host before the OT-facing modules talk to the PLCs.
-This is the full attack chain in one toolkit: compromise the Windows engineering workstation, then use it to speak Modbus to the controllers.
+PIPEDREAM is a modular ICS attack framework attributed to the state-level threat group CHERNOVITE, as detailed in Dragos’s CHERNOVITE whitepaper.
+Its CODECALL module targets Schneider Electric PLCs using both Modbus and CODESYS protocols, scanning for devices, enumerating information, reading registers, and writing to coils and registers.
+Other modules target Omron PLCs (BADOMEN), OPC UA servers (MOUSEHOLE), and a Windows kernel driver exploit (LAZYCARGO) that handles gaining position on the host before the OT-facing modules talk to the PLCs.

 Mandiant, who tracked the same toolset under the name INCONTROLLER, called it “exceptionally rare and dangerous” because it targeted native industrial protocols without requiring vendor-specific engineering software.
 Dragos’s analysis found PIPEDREAM can execute 38% of known ICS attack techniques and 83% of known ICS attack tactics per the MITRE ATT&CK for ICS framework.